open-source-tabletop/respawn/respawn.md

 #### Objectives

-Each team scores 1 Victory Point each time they kill a character on an enemy team.
-The first team to score 6 Victory Points wins the match, or the player with the most Victory Points at the end of Round 5.
+Each team scores 1 Victory Point each time they kill a character on an enemy team and 3 Victory Points any round in which they kill all of the enemy characters.
+From Round 4 onwards killing an enemy character is worth 2 Victory Points. .
+The first team to score 15 Victory Points wins the match, or the player with the most Victory Points when the game ends.

 -----